pars20/tgju_matisweb/README.md

 ## Last trade time
-Shows the Time for the last trade which we have retrieved
+Shows the Time for the last trade which we have retrieved.

 `[TGJU matisweb INDEX_NAME time]`